Weifeng-Yang/RockafellarSumConjecture/README.md

 ## Author review and discussion record

-After GPT-5.6 Sol completed adversarial auditing and hostile review of the complete construction theorem and the two counterexamples, the author manually reviewed the results from 6 to 8 September 2026.
+After GPT-5.6 Sol completed adversarial auditing and hostile review of the complete construction theorem and the two counterexamples, the author manually reviewed these results from 6 to 8 September 2026.
 Further manual review and verification are ongoing.

 ## AI assistance